Monday November 28, 2016

-Participants in the program:
+Participants in this episode:

-Dr. Julie Nelson, Department Chair and Professor of Economics, University of Massachusetts, Boston.
+- Dr. Julie Nelson, Department Chair and Professor of Economics, University of Massachusetts, Boston.

-Dr. Richard Denniss, Chief Economist, The Australia Institute, Canberra City, Australia.
+- Dr. Richard Denniss, Chief Economist, The Australia Institute, Canberra City, Australia.

 As a group, economists don't have a great track record: they largely failed to predict the oil crisis of the 1970's, the dot-com bubble, the U.S. housing collapse.
 Even the O.E.C.D. -- the Organization for Economic Co-operation and Development -- admits its forecasts have been way off.
 One of its staffers even conceded: "maybe we suffer from group think".
 Little wonder that economics has been known as "the dismal science" since the 19th century.